lf1-io/padl/docs/sources/usage/extras.md.txt

 ### Applying Transforms Depending on the Mode

-Often it can be useful to apply transforms depending on what mode (infer, eval or train) is being applied.
-For example, you might want to apply augmentation transforms only during training.
+Often it can be useful to apply Transforms depending on what mode (infer, eval or train) is being applied.
+For example, you might want to apply augmentation Transforms only during training.

-Use an {class}`~padl.IfInfer` Transform to apply a transform only in the *infer* mode:
+Use an {class}`~padl.IfInfer` Transform to apply a Transform only in the *infer* mode:

 ```python
 >>> from padl import IfInfer